The health, safety, and wellbeing of students and staff is our top priority as MacLachlan College reopens for the 2020-21 school year.

 - Students will not be expected to wear their masks within their cohorts at scheduled recess times.

-- Teachers and school staff will also be provided with face shields and masks.
+- Teachers and school staff have been provided with face shields and masks.

 Mental health and wellbeing